 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-The ASA receives a significant number of complaints about the availability of flights and other travel products, such as accommodation, at the prices quoted in marketing communications.
+The ASA receives a significant number of complaints about travel availability, the availability of flights and other travel products, such as accommodation, at the prices quoted in marketing communications.

 - Ensure adequate availability at “lead-in” and promotional prices

 - Don’t mislead when prices are destination specific